Victornguli/telegram-bot/README.md

-# Telegram bot for daily cute dog pics
+# Telegram bot for cute dog and cat pics on demand

 #### Instructions